Skip to Content

 Other special installations include a highly-instagrammable geometric light art display by Oakland-based artists HYBYCOZO and a Bloom Lounge, where you can eat, drink, and be merry inside an inflatable dome.

-Christmas in San Francisco at California Academy of Sciences
+California Academy of Sciences

 The museum also puts a festive spin on NightLife, its Thursday night 21+ after dark event.
 Personally, I think that NightLife is the best time to visit the museum because admission is cheaper and each weekly soiree has a fun theme.
 The holiday NightLife events also feature seasonally inspired cocktails and a Christmas bazaar for extra holiday fun!
 Check here for more information and upcoming holiday themes.

-Christmas at the Chase Center
+Thrive City at the Chase Center

 There is also a lighting ceremony, with fun activities and an appearance by Santa!
-2020 details are still TBA.

-One of the best ways to experience Christmas in San Francisco is to watch a holiday performance from one of the city’s award-winning performing arts institutions.
+One of the best ways to experience December in San Francisco is to watch a holiday performance from one of the city’s award-winning performing arts institutions.
 Many of these performances have become a treasured holiday tradition for many in San Francisco!
 I list some of the highlights below:

 The Nutcracker by the San Francisco Ballet

-(note: cancelled for 2020) Did you know that this holiday classic was first performed in America by the San Francisco Ballet?
+Did you know that this holiday classic was first performed in America by the San Francisco Ballet?
 After the enormous success of the first performance, part of the Pan Pacific Expo in 1944, the Ballet has debuted several new productions of it over the years, and it has become an annual holiday tradition for many San Franciscans.

 Holiday Performances by the San Francisco Symphony